mircomannino/thermometer_UDOONeo/README.md

 > takes.
 > For any problem consult the official documentation (https://www.udoo.org/docs-neo/Hardware_&_Accessories/Bricks_snap_in_sensors.html)

-The next step is to run the following comand:
+**Only for 'thermometer.py' script** the next step is to run the following comand:
 ```
 sudo ln -s /dev/ttyMCC /dev/ttyS0
 ```